tfrederiksen/inelastica/README.md

 __Inelastica__ is based on the [SIESTA/TranSIESTA][siesta] DFT codes.

-The project was initiated in 2003-2005 by Thomas Frederiksen and Magnus Paulsson while they worked in the group of Mads Brandbyge at the Technical University of Denmark.
+The project was initiated around 2003-2005 by Thomas Frederiksen and Magnus Paulsson while they worked in the group of Mads Brandbyge at the Technical University of Denmark.

 ## Features ##